COVID-19 Notice to Volunteers

 - I need to be busy all the time.

-If any of the above statements apply to you, it is possible that our organization may not meet your goals as a volunteer or that the great needs of our patients and their families may not be met.
-However, we invite you to consider serving our patients in other equally valuable ways that still demand a significant time commitment on your part.
+If you fit these criteria, we invite you to consider serving our patients in other equally valuable ways that still demand a significant time commitment on your part.